General Health & Wellness

 |Hispanic or Latino||141|

-Students from other countries are interested in Health and Wellness, too.
+Health and Wellness appeals to people across the globe.
 About 0.5% of those with this major are international students.

 How Much Do General Health & Wellness Majors Make?